zuleinis/zuleinis/README.md

 - 👋 Hi, I’m @zuleinis!
 - 📓 I'm a student at the University of Puerto Rico at Mayagüez.
-- 👀 I’m interested in mobile and web development.
+- 👀 I’m interested in front-end development and design.
 - 🌱 I’m currently learning iOS development with Swift.
 - 👥 LinkedIn: zuleinisramos
 - ✨ Twitter: zuleinisk